-On the company pages you can find out what a company does, how many people they employ, how many connected employees etc. For instance, you can see if they have hired or fired recently as well as where these people came from/went to.
+On the company pages, you can find out what a company does, how many people they employ, how many connected employees, etc. For instance, you can see if they have been hired or fired recently as well as where these people came from/went to.
 If you see a wave of professionals jumping ship, you might want to reconsider that offer.

 7. Visibility settings

 Be aware of these.
 Every time you look at a profile, this person can see that you paid a visit.
 It is recommended you change this setting to invisible as checking out a potential interviewer 5 times in one day may look a bit odd.